pcre_dfa_exec

 was set at compile time)

-PCRE_PARTIAL Return PCRE_ERROR_PARTIAL for a partial match
+PCRE_PARTIAL ) Return PCRE_ERROR_PARTIAL for a partial

 PCRE_DFA_SHORTEST Return only the shortest match

-PCRE_DFA_RESTART This is a restart after a partial match
+PCRE_DFA_RESTART Restart after a partial match

 There are restrictions on what may appear in a pattern when using this